Resources

 8. Material must be submitted by the writer.
 Material written by writing teams must be submitted by one of the writers, with consent of the other(s).

 9. If a writing team is chosen as a winner, prizes will be given to the person who submits the project.
-Each team is responsible for dividing or sharing the prize money.
+Each team is responsible for dividing or sharing any prizes awarded as they deem fair (whether there is a cash value or not).

 10. Substitutions of either corrected pages or new drafts of the entered material will be allowed for a limited time with a $6 reentry fee through Coverfly.
 Please proofread your script carefully before submitting.